joefazz/Flatmates/docs/README.md

 Hello,

-This is my baby, don't hurt it!
+This is my baby, it's dead now...

+It was a project to help students find somewhere to live and it had a fairly short life span.
+It's open source now.
+It wasn't before.
+Have fun perusing.

-This entire project is, and will continue to be written in [TypeScript](https://www.typescriptlang.org/).
+This entire project is, and will no long continue, to be written in [TypeScript](https://www.typescriptlang.org/).
 I've tried [Flow](https://flow.org/), it's not as good with VSCode, I find it slows it down quite a lot.

 This app is built with a lot of beta technologies which will undoubtably require updating once every month or so, the most core libs that we use and the places you will find yourself spending a lot of time visiting the docs of are: